 The Making the Most of Moorlands is an education project which began as the Moorland Education Project in 2009 with funding from Scottish Natural Heritage and LEADER Dumfries & Galloway.
 The project aims to enhance the understanding within the community of man's role in the management of the Moorland and ensure the involvement of the community in the progress of the Langholm Moor Demonstration Project.
 Making the Most of Moorlands follows on from the Moorland Education Project.

-- You can see what public events have been arranged by her on the events page.
+- You can see what public events are upcoming on the events page.

 - The wildlife page has pictures of many of the interesting birds, mammals and other creatures to be found on the Langholm Moor.

 - The gallery page shows pictures of some of the activities on the moor involving local people.

 - The other pages show you where to find us and how to get incontact with us.
 There is a page of useful links

 In common with many other projects, public funding is becoming increasingly difficult to find and as a result we have just set up a means for those who support us to financially donate to the work of the Project.
 Click here for a copy of the Donation Form which you can print out and use.

 All donations are very much appreciated and no amount is too small (or too much!).

 In recent weeks we have received several reports of dead or dying birds from gardens in and around Langholm.
 A bird was sent away for post mortem and the most likely cause has been identified as a parasite called Trichomonosis.
 This causes disease in the throat and gullet of the bird.

 This disease is not caused by dirty feeders but can be spread through saliva and droppings of birds, so cleaning feeders regularly is really important to prevent spread of the disease.